 H.B.
-No. 3783 amends Section 153.010 of the Family Code to enhance the court's authority regarding counseling in cases affecting the parent-child relationship, particularly when there is a history of conflict between the parties.
-The bill stipulates that if the court finds such a history, it may order a party to participate in counseling with a qualified mental health professional.
-Notably, the bill introduces new provisions that require the court to consider evidence of family violence or sexual abuse before ordering counseling.
-If credible evidence is presented, the court is prohibited from ordering joint counseling sessions for victims and perpetrators, and victims cannot be required to pay for counseling costs.
+No. 3783 amends Section 153.010 of the Family Code to enhance the court's authority regarding court-ordered counseling in cases affecting the parent-child relationship, particularly when there is a history of conflict between the parties.
+The bill stipulates that if the court finds such a history, it may order a party to participate in counseling with a qualified mental health professional and cover the associated costs.
+Notably, the bill introduces new provisions that require the court to consider evidence of family violence or sexual abuse when determining whether to mandate counseling.
+If credible evidence is presented, the court is prohibited from ordering joint counseling sessions for victims and perpetrators, as well as from requiring victims to pay for counseling costs.

 House Committee Report: Family Code 153.010 (Family Code 153)